henryj320/network_glance/development_notes.md

         - ` fuser -k 4000/tcp `
     - Trying to add a black border to the loading bar.
         - Looks good!
+13. Adding last online
+    - Made it so device_map updates last_online.json for any devices that are online.
+    - Making net_glance do the same.